 Instruction to Editor: Update D6.1 P122L19 as shown below.

-The AP Tx Power subfield of the Common Info field indicates, in units of dBm, the AP’s combined transmit power at the antenna connectors of all the transmit antennas used to transmit the Trigger frame and normalized to 20 MHz bandwidth.
-The transmit power is reported with a resolution of 1 dB, with values in the range 0 to 60 representing –20 dBm to 40 dBm, respectively.
+The AP Tx Power subfield of the Common Info field indicates the AP’s combined transmit power at the antenna connectors of all the transmit antennas used to transmit the Trigger frame in units of dBm / 20 MHz.
+The transmit power is reported with a resolution of 1 dB, with values in the range 0 to 60 representing –20 dBm / 20 MHz to 40 dBm / 20 MHz, respectively.
 Values above 60 are reserved.

 26.10.3.2 PSR-based spatial reuse initiation